Commutativity and Kleisli laws of codensity monads of probability measures: Commutativity of codensity monads and probability bimeasures

-We begin with a general theorem, which is similar to a condition found in \cite{fritz_criterion_nodate} for lifting left Kan extensions to \textbf{MonCat}, and is also related to general conditions found in \cite{weber_algebraic_2016} and \cite{koudenburg_algebraic_2015} for lifting Kan extensions to 2-categories of algebras for 2-monads, but has weaker conditions than in those settings:
+We begin by providing sufficient conditions for a codensity monad to be lax monoidal.
+These are similar to conditions found in \cite{fritz_criterion_nodate} for lifting left Kan extensions to \textbf{MonCat}, and are closely related to the general results in \cite{koudenburg_algebraic_2015,weber_algebraic_2016} on lifting Kan extensions to 2{-}categories of algebras for 2{-}monads.